BadrChoubai/kubernetes-cc-capstone/services/README.md

 - Go installed on your local machine (if not using Docker exclusively).
 - A configured Docker registry where images will be pushed.

-This project uses a `Makefile` to build Go binaries and create Docker images for different platforms.
+This project uses s `Makefile` to build Go binaries and create Docker images for different platforms.
 The Makefile automates the process of building and packaging your applications into containers, making it easier to manage dependencies and deployment.